Mintable-Pte-Ltd/How-to-make-NFTs-by-Mintology.app/3_quickstart.md

 There are 3 types of projects:

-#### Shared
+- #### Shared
   Mint to the Mintology shared contract.
 Your NFTs will be visible in the shared Mintology store.

-#### Dedicated
+- #### Dedicated
   Create dedicated contract for your NFTs.
 You will have your own store on our marketplace.

-#### Existing
+- #### Existing
   Mint your NFTs to your existing smart contracts created on Mintology.

 ### Creating a project using API:

-Create a project using the [Project Create](https://docs.mintology.app/reference/projects-create) endpoint, this method of creating a project gives more options that can be customised.
+Create a project using the [Create Projects](https://docs.mintology.app/reference/projects-create) endpoint, this method of creating a project gives more options that can be customised.

 #### Endpoint: